Approximating stochastic volatility by recombinant trees: Introduction

 with correlated Brownian motions $W, Z$ and different choices for the functions $\mu^Y(y)$, $\sigma^Y(y)$ and $f(y)$.

-In this paper, we construct an approach that provides a {\em{recombining}} tree approximation for all stochastic volatility models of the above type.
-This approximation as the Cox, Ross \& Rubinstein (CRR) model easily constructs a discrete time financial market that itself is arbitrage free and as such allows for simple analysis of related complex instruments.
+In this paper, we construct an approach that provides a {\emph{recombining}} tree approximation for all stochastic volatility models of the above type.
+This approximation as the Cox--Ross--Rubinstein (CRR) model easily constructs a discrete time financial market that itself is arbitrage free and as such allows for simple analysis of related complex instruments.

 For specificity, we implement our methodology on the Heston model.
-As well known, among stochastic volatility models it deserves special attention because of its ability to provide closed form solutions for European options through Fourier transform.
+Well known among stochastic volatility models, it deserves special attention because of its ability to provide closed-form solutions for European options through Fourier transform.
 This unique feature allows for an efficient and quick calibration of the model to European options.
 However, for derivative products with early exercise features such as American options, closed-form solutions do not exist even under the Heston model.
 Hence, numerical methods such as binomial tree, finite difference schemes or Monte Carlo simulation have to be used to evaluate American and other exotic options under stochastic volatility models.

-In any market with a non-constant volatility, the CRR methodology encounters a basic difficulty.
-Indeed, since the volatility changes at each time, the nodes do not recombine in the lattice and this fact results in an exponential and thus a computationally explosive tree that cannot be used in many realistic situations.
-Nelson \& Ramaswamy \cite{nr} was the first to construct a computationally simple binomial process which approximates a diffusion process given in the form
+In any market with a nonconstant volatility, the CRR methodology encounters a basic difficulty.
+Indeed, since the volatility changes at each time, the nodes do not recombine on the lattice, and this fact results in an exponential and thus a computationally explosive tree that cannot be used in many realistic situations.
+Nelson and Ramaswamy \cite{nr} were the first to construct a computationally simple binomial process which approximates a diffusion process given in the form

 They solve the node recombination problem by transforming the process given in the above equation into a process $X(Y,t)$ such that the instantaneous volatility of the transformed process is constant.
-Hilliard and Schwartz \cite{hs} follows this method to develop binomial trees for continuous-time risk-neutralized diffusion processes of a special form.
+Hilliard and Schwartz \cite{hs} follow this method to develop binomial trees for continuous-time risk-neutralized diffusion processes of a special form.